M4GNV5/PointerScript/README.md

 - [threads](examples/threads.ptrs) Using libpthread (or generally native functions that take function pointer arguments) with Pointerscript
 - [gtk](examples/gtk.ptrs) Using GTK for creating a window with a clickable button.
 - [window](examples/window.ptrs) Using libSDL for creating X windows.
 (Example orginally by [@Webfreak001](https://github.com/WebFreak001))

+###License
+PointerScript - Scripting language with pointers and native library access

+Copyright (C) 2017 Jakob Löw (jakob@löw.com)

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+[You should have received a copy of the GNU General Public License along with this program.](LICENSE.md)